lucasquemelli/House_Rocket/README.md

 **Step 03 - Insights**: the highlight of the main insights.

-**Step 04 - Conversion of insights**: converting insights into business decisions.
+**Step 04 - Conversion of insights**: converting insights into business results.

 **Step 05 - Deploy**: publishing the results to Heroku (cloud environment).